seanyoung/hyperledger-hip/HIPs/solang.md

-The existing [Ethereum Solidity compiler](https://github.com/ethereum/solidity/) is written in C++ and does not use modern tooling like parser generators or the LLVM libraries for code optimization and generation.
+The existing [Ethereum Solidity compiler](https://github.com/ethereum/solidity/) is written in C++ and does not use modern tooling like parser generators or the LLVM infrastructure for code optimization and generation.

 A new compiler, written from scratch, like Solang, offers the following advantages:

-- Can target any blockchain, not just Ethereum
+- It can target any blockchain, not just Ethereum.
-- Can generate efficient code using world-class LLVM compiler backend
+- It generates efficient code using the world-class LLVM compiler backend.
-- Language can be extended to support blockchain specific features
+- The Solidity language can be extended to support blockchain specific features.
-- Only frontend compiler required: parsing, semantic analysis and intermediate codegen needed.
+- The development is streamlined to only a frontend compiler, which deals with parsing, semantic analysis and intermediate code generation.

 There is a similar Solidity compiler project, called [SOLL](https://github.com/second-state/soll)